CODI's BOARD of DIRECTORS

 Mary Pat Braudis, (2014 - present) Board Chair

 Mary Pat lives in Galloway, NJ.
-She has her MBA in Management and is working toward her Doctor of Business Administration with an expected completion date in 2015.
-She is Assistant Professor/Assistant Chair of NJ Programs in the College of Business at Wilmington University in Delaware.
-As a Visiting Instructor at The Richard Stockton College (2013-2014), she was assistant director in the School of Graduate and Continuing Studies and program coordinator of the Addictions Counselor Training, a program that has trained hundreds of addiction professionals.
-She expanded the program to include a wide range of re-certification programming.
+She has her Doctorate in Business Administration.
+She is the Associate Professor/Assistant Chair of NJ Programs in the College of Business at Wilmington University in Delaware.
+As a Visiting Instructor at Richard Stockton College (2013-2014), she was assistant director in the School of Graduate and Continuing Studies and program coordinator of the Addictions Counselor Training, a program that has trained hundreds of addiction professionals.
+She expanded the program to include a wide range of recertification programming.

 Mary Pat has taught in various settings as an Instructor and Adjunct Teacher from South Dakota to Arkansas, Florida, and Pennsylvania.
 She is a licensed Nursing Home Administrator and has work experience in Health Systems and Senior Care facilities.
 She is a member of several organizations dedicated to the education and support of children with Autism and their families.